 The American College of Surgeons (ACS), in association with Pfizer, Inc., is accepting nominations for the 2018 Surgical Volunteerism Award(s) and Surgical Humanitarian Award.
 All nominations must be received by February 28, 2018.

 The ACS/Pfizer Surgical Volunteerism Award—offered in four potential categories annually—recognizes surgeons who are committed to giving back to society by making significant contributions to surgical care through organized volunteer activities.
-The awards for domestic, international, and military outreach are intended for ACS Fellows in active surgical practice whose volunteer activities go above and beyond the usual professional commitment or retired Fellows who have been involved in volunteerism in the course of active practice and into retirement.
+The awards for Domestic, International, and Military Outreach are intended for ACS Fellows in active surgical practice whose volunteer activities go above and beyond the usual professional commitments or retired Fellows who have been involved in volunteerism during their active practice and into retirement.
 Resident Members and Associate Fellows of the ACS who have been involved in significant surgical volunteer activities during their postgraduate surgical training are eligible for the Resident award.
 Surgeons of all specialties are eligible for each of these awards.